ajpen/LeapDroneController/README.md

 1. Download/Clone the repository.

 2. Download and extract the Leap motion SDK for linux.
-    - If running a Debian based distribution, install the .deb file with `dpkg -i /path/to/Leap-2.3.x+xxxx-x86/x64.deb
+    - If running a Debian based distribution, install the .deb file with `dpkg -i /path/to/Leap-2.3.x+xxxx-x86/x64.deb`.
+If running another distribution, you may find instructions on how to convert `.deb` to the package standard required for your distribution with a search engine (e.g. Google).

 3. Copy the LeapSDK folder to the root directory of the repository.

-4. Assuming you have Python 3 installed, install pyparrot.
+4. Assuming you have Python 3.7 installed, install pyparrot's dependencies.
-   - If you don't have a Python 3, you can install it by following [this tutorial](https://realpython.com/installing-python/#linux)
+   - If you don't have a Python 3, you can install it by following [this tutorial](https://linuxize.com/post/how-to-install-python-3-7-on-ubuntu-18-04/)

    - Optionally, you can install virtualenv to keep your system python packages clean.
 To install virtualenv run `python3 -m pip install virtualenv` from your commandline.
 To create the virtual environment, run `python3 -m virtualenv myenvironmentname` from your commandline.
 You should see `(myenvironmentname)` prefixing your command line prompt.

-   - Install pyparrot's software requirements by following [these instructions](https://pyparrot.readthedocs.io/en/latest/installation.html#software-requirements).
+   - Install pyparrot's software requirements with `sudo apt-get install bluetooth bluez python-bluez libglib2.0-dev`.
 Note that these instructions assume that you're running Ubuntu.
 If you have a different distribution, you may need to search for those packages.

-   - Install pyparrot with `python3 -m pip install pyparrot`.
-If you're using the virtualenv, use `python -m pip install pyparrot`.
+   - Install pyparrot's python package requirements with `python3 -m pip install untangle zeroconf bluepy`.
+If you're using the virtualenv, use `python -m pip install untangle zeroconf bluepy`.

+5. Install the custom pyparrot.
+    - Clone/download the custom pyparrot repository: https://github.com/ajpen/pyparrot
+    - From inside the directory of the downloaded repository, run `python3 -m pip install .` (or `python -m pip install .` from within the virtualenv)

-5. Prepare build requirements.
+6. Prepare build requirements.
     - Create a folder called build in the root directory of the repository with `mkdir build`.
-    - Generate build requirements with `cmake . -B build/`.
+    - Generate build requirements with `cd build; cmake ../`.
-    - Build application binary using `cmake --build ./build --target LeapDroneController -- -j 4`.
+    - Build application binary using `make LeapDroneController`.
 If this command runs successfully, you'll see a binary named `LeapDroneController` in the `build` directory.
 Thats the application binary.

 Running
 =========

 **Note** Before running, you need to configure the application.
-Create a file named `config.txt` with your preferred editor.
+Create a file named `config.txt` in the same directory as the `LeapDroneController` binary, and open the file using your preferred editor.
 Here's a starting template of the configuration:

 ```
 "command":"/path/to/python3 /path/to/repository/parrot/parrotclient/client.py"